meganlsmith/dupcoal/README.md

 # Copy Number Hemiplasy Simulator
 Simulate gene trees under a model that allows copy number hemiplasy.

+For an extended description of the simulator, please see 'Extended_Description_v1a.pdf'.

 # Arguments
 * stree
     + type = str